 As we keep our focus on helping students develop socially, emotionally, physically, and cognitively, we re-think learning environments as student-centered ecosystems to evaluate how the spaces (non-living) impact students (living) and how it promotes their success.
 Taking this approach to classroom layout ensures students can confidently say the following:

 We're going to take a closer look at "I belong" spaces.
 Click the links above to learn more about the other two spaces of a student-centered ecosystem.

-Classroom Environments - Encourage Student Belonging
+Classroom Designs that Encourage Student Belonging

-As you create a student-centered ecosystem, you’ll need to evaluate the social and emotional needs of your students’ as they transition back and forth between virtual and in-person learning.
+As you create a student-centered ecosystem, you’ll need to evaluate the social and emotional needs of your students as they transition back and forth between virtual and in-person learning.
 The pandemic has led to students suffering a significant loss of social interaction and various forms of trauma.

-Schools will need to focus on creating a foundation of inclusive, collaborative, risk-free spaces that will enable students to learn within and beyond those walls.
+Schools need to focus on creating a foundation of inclusive, collaborative, risk-free spaces that will enable students to learn within and beyond those walls.
 The elements of “I belong” spaces will bring in features that promote positive social and emotional health.

 Tips For Creating “I Belong” Spaces

 An effective classroom layout is made up of diverse types of school furniture, which can help you create safe learning environments for your students.

 In this effort, here are some things to remember:Use furniture that encourages students to collaborate, socialize, and develop human connections.

 - Be mindful of the number of students in an area.